Factbox: Who's who on the new EU executive

 Belgium, center-right, 58.
 Long-time member of the European Parliament and former leader of Flemish Christian Democrats.

 Austria, center-right, 56.
 Outgoing regional commissioner and former CEO of gaming equipment manufacturer.
-May have a role in Ukraine crisis, although no new EU members seen joining.
-At his hearing, he spoke in favor of sanctions against Russia over Ukraine, something Vienna has been cool about.
+May have a role in Ukraine crisis, although no new EU members seen joining in the five years of the Juncker commission’s mandate.

 COMMISSIONER, MIGRATION, HOME AFFAIRS, DIMITRIS AVRAMOPOULOS